kkots/ggxrd_freecam/README.md

 If you patch the game it will always load the DLL automatically on startup.
 The `ggxrd_freecam_patcher_linux` and `ggxrd_freecam_patcher` do exactly that (on Linux and Windows respectively) and must be launched directly, without Wine.
 The patcher on Ubuntu/Linux, when it asks, must be provided the full path to the game executable (`GuiltyGearXrd.exe`) without quotes.
 The Windows patcher will show a file selection dialog instead.
 The patched game will now try to load the `ggxrd_freecam_overlay.dll` on startup.
 In order for the game to find the DLL it must be placed in the same directory as the game executable, which should be in Steam's directory, for example: `~/.steam/debian-installation/steamapps/common/GUILTY GEAR Xrd -REVELATOR-/Binaries/Win32`, where `~` is your home directory.
 If the DLL is not found when the game launches, it will just run normally, without the mod.
 Normally you can run the injector to unload the mod, but if for whatever reason you can't run on Linux, then there's no way to unload the mod.
-To solve this you can add the `.ini` file mentioned in `Controls configuration` section into the folder with the game executable and change the line `startDisabled = false` to `startDisabled = true` in it and use the `disableModToggle` (no default hotkey) hotkey to enable the mod when you need.
+To solve this you can add the `.ini` file mentioned in `Controls configuration` section into the folder with the game executable (if it's not present there, then it will be read from the folder where ggxrd_freecam_dll.dll was when you injected it) and change the line `startDisabled = false` to `startDisabled = true` in it and use the `disableModToggle` (no default hotkey) hotkey to enable the mod when you need.

 If Steam Proton is taking forever to launch the game, patched or not, then rename the mod's dll and put the original, unpatched version of the game executable back, then try switching the Proton version in Steam's settings and agree to restart Steam.
 After restarting Steam will start downloading two things related to Guilty Gear Xrd and will launch GGXrd automatically (even though you didn't tell it to).
 GGXrd should work.
 Quit GGXrd.
 Place the patched version of the game executable and the mod's dll back and restart GGXrd.
 GGXrd will launch with the mod.
 Idk what causes this.